akbinod/akbinod.Tuner/README.md

 <H1>akbinod.Tuner</H1>
-Binod Purushothaman : binod@gatech.edu
+Binod Purushothaman : binod@gatech.edu/ak.binod@gmail.com
 <br>Georgia Tech CS-6476: Spring 2021
 <H3>Why bother?</H3>
-Because 6 ines of code will get you a pretty decent hyper-parameter Tuner.
-6 lines of your code and this component.
+Because 2 ines of code (and this component) will get you a pretty decent hyper-parameter Tuner.
 <br></br>
 If you're studying Computer Vision, hyper-parameter tuning is probably causing you some angst.
-I wrote this while in the middle of PS-3 and 4 ("yay OMS").
+I wrote this while in the OMS-CS program at GA Tech - during 6476.
 I've included some sample code that shows you how to use Tuner, and a barebones example that illustrates using Tuner to adjust your pre-processing.
 Please do look at the section on required pip installs towards the end of this document.

 ### How does it work?
-Tuner hooks into your code.
 Here is a quick example.

 ```{python}